-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, a Russian adventure that's not as porny as it sounds, but whose surrealism might make you gag in a very different way...

 So... yeah.
 GAG: The Impotent Mystery.
 It's a rare example of a Russian adventure that got an international release, but only technically.
-It seems that there were only about twenty copies sent out - three for the Dutch, seven for the English, nine for the Germans, and one for the Dark Lord on his dark throne, in the land of Mordor where the shadows lie.
-If more people have come into contact with any sticky part of it, it's because one of its minigames was cut out and released as freeware - an erotic Tetris clone.
+It seems that there were only about 20 copies sent out—three for the Dutch, seven for the English, nine for the Germans, and one for the Dark Lord on his dark throne, in the land of Mordor where the shadows lie.
+If more people have come into contact with any sticky part of it, it's because one of its minigames was cut out and released as freeware—an erotic Tetris clone.
 Erotic as in naked people for blocks, not sexy blocks.
 Unless you're into that.

 It's... ah... an odd adventure, to put it mildly.
 The title screen alone is head-tilting, as a naked woman in silhouette slides back and forth over a line, before being knocked off it by the falling game logo and turning into a waving penguin.
 With me so far?
 Good.
 It won't last.

 From there, we find out that the main character, Gary Tusker, is a member of an agency charged with, and I quote, the Prevention of Sexual And Religious Perversions.
 From there, a spooky introduction more suitable for a horror game kicks off, with graves and zombies and scantily clad ladies being beamed around... and then talking to demon creatures about plans to kidnap a girl called the Marquese.
 Then our hero wakes up and has a hallucination based on Doom in which he blows up his telephone with a rocket launcher, and also is a cut-rate virginal Fabio whose hobbies include using a telescope to peek at and film girls in other buildings, and porn.
 And that is all.